KenstateAllied/ken-property/README.md

 [![Product Name Screen Shot][product-screenshot]](https://e-commerce-react-firebase.vercel.app)

 I designed and created this cars online retailing application using React.js and Firebase from A to Z.
-Autotrac is an online cars trade application that let you post your selling or renting car advertisment.
+Autotrac is an online cars trade application that let you post your selling or Wanteding car advertisment.

 <p align="right">(<a href="#top">back to top</a>)</p>